swallow-tanager-1600

 Appearance: The Swallow Tanager is known for its striking appearance, with bright blue and green plumage.
 It has a long tail and a slender body, making it easily recognizable.

-Habitat: Swallow Tanagers are typically found in tropical forests and wooded areas, where they can be seen perching in the canopy or flying through the trees.
+Habitat: Swallow Tanagers are found in tropical forests and wooded areas, where they can be seen perching in the canopy or flying through the trees.

 Behavior: These birds are known for their acrobatic flight patterns and agile movements as they catch insects in mid-air.
 They are also social birds and can often be seen in small flocks.